oscaroliphant/Job_Pro-spects/README.md

 Cover_Letter_Generator: use to enhance Cover Letter and CV writing speed and quality.

-Networking_Assitant: use to enhance online networking and job hunting
+Networking_Assitant: use to enhance online networking and job hunting.